Idaho Alcohol and Drug Use Statistics

 Christian and Faith-Based Rehab

 If you want to integrate your faith practices into your treatment, you might want a faith-based center.
-These programs combine spiritual guidance and support with conventional therapy.
-For example, there may be times set aside for worship or prayer.
-Having the encouragement of your faith may assist in your recovery process and help you sustain long-term recovery.
-If you have dietary or behavior rules based on your religion, a faith-based center will be able to accommodate them.
+These programs combine spiritual guidance and support with evidence-based therapy.

 Luxury rehab is a choice for people who have the ability to pay much higher costs for treatment.
 Luxury facilities offer a higher level of comfort and privacy than standard treatment centers.
-They may have private bedrooms and more attractive decor.
-Some resemble resorts.
-The facility may be on a large property where you can retain your privacy outdoors.
-Luxury rehabs might boast gourmet food, fitness programs, swimming, yoga, or spa services.
+They may have private bedrooms, gourmet meals, spa and massage treatments, and more attractive decor, some even resembling a resort.

-How to Find a Suboxone Doctor: Suboxone is a combination of two drugs called Naltrexone and buprenorphine.
-Naloxone blocks dopamine receptors to prevent opioids and alcohol from causing a high.
+How to Find a Suboxone Doctor: Suboxone is a combination of two drugs called naloxone and buprenorphine.
+Naloxone is an opioid antagonist that blocks the effects of opioids.
 Buprenorphine is a partial opioid agonist, which means it can replace opioids and reduce withdrawal symptoms.
-In combination, the two drugs make using addictive substances less pleasurable and prevent the physical discomfort of not using addictive drugs.
-You can get Suboxone from opioid treatment programs or with a doctor’s prescription.
+Suboxone is less likely to be misused because injecting it causes immediate distressing withdrawal symptoms.
+Unlike methadone, you can receive Suboxone from any doctor certified to prescribe buprenorphine.

 Naltrexone for Alcohol or Opioid Addiction: Naltrexone can be used alone to treat opioid addiction and alcohol addiction.
 It prevents the high from using opioids or alcohol, which makes them less appealing to use.
-You need to see a doctor for a prescription for Naltrexone.
-Your doctor can determine the correct dose and how long you should use it.
+You can receive a prescription from your physician.

 Antabuse (Disulfiram) for Alcohol Addiction: Disulfiram is a medication that causes unpleasant sensations when you consume alcohol.
 Having an alcoholic drink while taking the Antabuse can cause nausea, vomiting, and skin flushing.
 The overall effect is to make abusing alcohol a negative experience.
-Antabuse is available with a prescription from a doctor.
+Like naltrexone, you can receive a prescription from your doctor.

 Acamprosate for Alcohol Use Disorder: Acamprosate is a drug that reduces cravings for alcohol.6 Without the desire to drink, it’s easier to refrain from abusing alcohol.
 This is a long-term treatment, and the effects disappear if you stop taking it.
-Your doctor can prescribe acamprosate.
+Like the other alcohol addiction medications, you can receive a prescription from your doctor.

 Should I Travel to Idaho for Alcohol and Drug Treatment?